graphcore/tutorials/tutorials/tensorflow2/keras/README.md

 `model.compile()`.
 This sets the number of batches processed in each execution of the underlying IPU program.

-Now not only must the data divide equally into all batches, but also the number of batches must divide into the number of steps.
-So the number of examples in the dataset must be divisible by the number of examples processed per execution (that is, `steps_per_execution * batch_size`).
-Here, we set `steps_per_execution` to be `(length of dataset) // batch_size` for maximum throughput and so that we do not lose any more data than we have to, though this code should work just as well with a different, smaller value.
+The number of batches in the dataset must be divisible by the `steps_per_execution`.
+Here, we calculate the number of steps per execution to be `(length of dataset) // batch_size` (i.e. the number of whole batches in the dataset) for maximum throughput.

 ```python